Global Precious Metals Code V2

 - Capturing and retaining adequate records to enable effective monitoring of compliance with Applicable Law and regulatory obligations, and relevant industry standards;

 - Well-defined escalation procedures for issues identified;

-- Consideration of the need to periodically restrict relevant staff’s access through measures such as mandatory vacation to facilitate the detection of possible fraudulent activities;
+- Consideration of the need to periodically restrict relevant personnel’s access to the firm’s systems and premises, through measures such as mandatory vacation to facilitate the detection of possible fraudulent activities;

-- The provision of advice and guidance to management and staff on the appropriate implementation of Applicable Law, regulatory obligations and other relevant guidance in the form of policies and procedures, and other documents such as compliance manual and internal codes of conduct;
+- The provision of advice and guidance to management and personnel on the appropriate implementation of Applicable Law, regulatory obligations and other relevant guidance in the form of policies and procedures, and other documents such as a compliance manual and internal codes of conduct;

 - A training and/or attestation process to promote awareness of, and compliance, with this Principle;